 Others who are in camps in neighbouring villages and towns have limited access to education because active fighting makes it impossible to attend school regularly.
 Even where the schools function there are significant gaps in teaching and learning materials.
-Out of school and with no education, children are at greater risk of exploitation.
+Out of school and with no education, children are at risk.

 How can books help?